TimeMachine1994/081925-SvelteTweb/Old Docs01/old docsdocs/08-external-services.md

             <ul>
               <li>Your livestream service is now confirmed</li>
               <li>You'll receive streaming instructions 24 hours before your service</li>
-              <li>Family and friends can access your memorial page to join the service</li>
+              <li>Family and friends can access your event page to join the service</li>
             </ul>
           </div>